Sreenadh1543/Android-Architectures/README.md

 * Mvc makes an activity to set it's View (Layout) alone and makes it dependent on controller for model operations.

+**Conclusions :**

+Separation of Concerns is done as below :

+*  Model --  Controls the connection with API and retrieval of Countries list

+*  View --  Controls all Actions related to GUI (Activity)

+*  Controller -- Business logic here to retrieve country list and delegate back to handle success or Failure scenarios.

+Concerns

+* A tight coupling between activity and controller ; but better than keeping every thing in an activity .